 Transactions carried out for consideration on the territory of a Member State by a taxable person acting in that capacity are subject to VAT.
 Imports by any person are also subject to VAT.
 This includes the import of goods into the EU, and intra-Community acquisitions and by companies across EU internal borders.

-EU VAT applies to all 28 member states.
-There are a number of territories where it does not apply, e.g. Gibraltar and Channel Islands (UK); and the Canary Islands (Spain).
+EU VAT applies to all 27 member states and United Kingdom.
+There are several territories where it does not apply, e.g. Gibraltar and Channel Islands (UK); and the Canary Islands (Spain).

 It is applied to all taxable persons, corporates and individuals, carrying out regular supplies, and this typically exempts public offices, government etc.